Booster Gold: The New 52

 In the two-part Convergence: Booster Gold, Booster is found by a pre-Flashpoint Rip Hunter on Skartaris, where the older Booster Gold and Goldstar are in prison on the planet Telos, where Brainiac has gathered cities from across the history of the multiverse.
 The New 52 Booster and Rip release them both.
 Hunter tells older Booster that he has not traveled through the timeline, but through the cities in the planet which were now chronal anomalies that he was in conflict with, and that his body absorbed so much time travel radiation that he was aging rapidly and dying.
 The aged pre-Flashpoint Booster transports again, and encounters the Zero Hour Ted Kord.
 Booster explains to Kord that he has led a good life, married and had a son.
 Rip, the New 52 Booster and Michelle find him, and Rip forces the New 52 Booster to take his father into the raw chronal field contained at Vanishing Point to cure him; pre-Flashpoint Booster's body is destroyed, but he is reborn as Waverider, an all-knowing cosmic time traveler.
 Waverider then emerges on Telos in the final issue of Convergence, along with the New 52 Booster and Goldstar to bring back Brainiac, and they convince him to save the multiverse from its imminent destruction.
 Brainiac then sends the Zero Hour Parallax and pre-Flashpoint Superman to the conclusion of the Crisis on Infinite Earths to avert the original crisis event, restoring the multiverse.

 Alternate versions of Booster Gold and Blue Beetle as they were prior to Countdown to Infinite Crisis appear in the pages of Justice League 3000 #14, where they are awakened from a 1,000-year suspended animation on the prison planet Takron-Galtos in the 31st century.
 According to Keith Giffen, "they're J.M.
 DeMatteis and my Blue Beetle and Booster Gold".

 DC Rebirth

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to the New 52.
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to the New 52.
 Booster Gold and Skeets return in Action Comics #992.

+Later, after traveling through a time rift, Booster Gold absorbed a significant amount of "Omega Energy" and was thrown into a post-apocalyptic future where he was captured and tortured by Darkseid's forces for two years.
+The Time Trapper, who was working to stop Darkseid's ascendance, directed Superman and Superboy-Prime to this future to save Booster Gold.

+The two Kryptonians fought the Darkseid Legion, a version of the Legion of Super-Heroes under Darkseid's control, and successfully freed the weakened yet Omega Energy-infused Booster Gold, bringing him back to the present.
+While it was previously thought that the heroes saved Booster, it is implied that Darkseid had taken his form and infiltrated the heroes' ranks to manipulate the tournament from within and ensure his own victory as "King Omega".